modelica-3rdparty/ExternalMedia/README.md

 The Modelica Language Specification mentions annotations for External Libraries and Include Files in [section 12.9.4](https://specification.modelica.org/maint/3.5/functions.html#annotations-for-external-libraries-and-include-files).
-Following the concepts put forward there, the ExternalMedia package provides several pre-compiled static libraries supporting a selection of operating systems, C-compilers and Modelica tools.
+Following the concepts put forward there, the ExternalMedia package provides several pre-compiled shared libraries supporting a selection of operating systems, C-compilers and Modelica tools.

 Please open the `package.mo` file inside the `ExternalMedia 3.3.1` folder to load the library.
 If your Modelica tool is able to find a matching precompiled